Structure-Grounded Pretraining for Text-to-SQL: Introduction

-We present a novel weakly supervised structure-grounded pretraining framework for text-to-SQL.
-We design a set of prediction tasks and optimize them leveraging a parallel corpus containing both NL sentence and tabular data to encourage the encoded representation to capture information required to support tasks that require table grounding.
-More specifically, we identify three critical tasks for aligning text with table: column grounding, value grounding and column-value mapping.
-We repurpose an existing large-scale table-to-text generation dataset ToTTo \cite{parikh2020totto} for pretraining and gain labels for the three tasks via weak supervision\nop{setting (1) cannot be called weak supervision for these 3 tasks, right?}\nop{Yes, in both setting we are using noisy labels which is weak supervision}.\nop{ToTTo contains 120k NL descriptions and corresponding web tables automatically collected from Wikipedia using heuristics.
-It also provides descriptions revised by human annotators and cell level annotation of text-table association as illustrated in Figure \ref{fig:pretraining}.} We experiment under two settings, {with or without human annotation}\nop{with different levels of supervision}: (1) human assisted setting, using the revised description together with the cell annotations; (2) automatic setting, using the raw sentences and infer the cell correspondence leveraging the table contents via string matching. \nop{Although the human assisted setting still requires cell level supervision, such annotation is much easier to get compared with SQL queries while still offers high quality text-table alignment information.
+We present a novel weakly supervised structure-grounded pretraining framework ({\ours}) for text-to-SQL.
+We design a set of prediction tasks and optimize them leveraging a parallel corpus containing both NL sentences and tabular data to encourage the encoded representation to capture information required to support tasks that require table grounding\nop{Huan: Should we refer to Figure 2 here?}.
+More specifically, we identify three critical tasks for aligning text with table: column grounding, value grounding and column-value mapping (examples shown in \cref{fig:objective}).
+We re-purpose an existing large-scale table-to-text generation dataset ToTTo \cite{parikh2020totto} for pretraining and gain labels for the three tasks via weak supervision\nop{setting (1) cannot be called weak supervision for these 3 tasks, right?}\nop{Yes, in both setting we are using noisy labels which is weak supervision}.\nop{ToTTo contains 120k NL descriptions and corresponding web tables automatically collected from Wikipedia using heuristics.
+It also provides descriptions revised by human annotators and cell level annotation of text-table association as illustrated in Figure \ref{fig:pretraining}.} We experiment under two settings, {with or without human assistance}\nop{with different levels of supervision}: (1) \textit{human assisted setting}, using ToTTo's revised descriptions and cell annotations; (2) \textit{automatic setting}, using the raw sentences and inferring the cell correspondences {via string matching with the table contents.}\nop{Huan: how about column mentions?} \nop{leveraging the table contents via string matching.} \nop{Although the human assisted setting still requires cell level supervision, such annotation is much easier to get compared with SQL queries while still offers high quality text-table alignment information.
 In the automatic setting, the simple heuristics may introduce more noisy labels but it can be easily extended to larger scale or domain specific parallel text-table corpus with no annotation needed.}